 TurboSign API Integration

-This comprehensive guide walks you through the TurboSign API integration process.
-Learn how to programmatically upload documents, add recipients, and prepare documents for electronic signatures using our RESTful API.
+This comprehensive guide walks you through the TurboSign single-step API integration.
+Learn how to programmatically upload documents, configure recipients, set up signature fields, and send documents for electronic signatures using a single, streamlined API call.

 Overview

-- Prepare for Signing - Set up signature fields and send for signing
+- Prepare for Signing - Upload and send immediately (emails sent)

 Key Features

-- RESTful API: Standard HTTP methods with JSON payloads
+- RESTful API: Standard HTTP methods with multipart/form-data

 - Bearer Token Authentication: Secure API access using JWT tokens